orsonteodoro/muslx32/README.txt

 Disadvantages of this platform:  No binary packages work (e.g. spotify, genymotion, virtualbox, etc.).
 Some assembly optimizations are not enabled.
 Some assembly based packages don't work.
 It is not multilib.

 Other recommendations?
 Use -Os and use kernel zswap+zbud to significantly reduce swapping.
-Use ramdisk for Firefox if using Gentoo on usbstick.
+Use cache to ram for Firefox if using Gentoo from a usbstick.

 You need use crossdev to build this.
 Crossdev is used to build the cross-compile toolchain.
 Use the cross-compile toolchain to build system.
 Use the system to build world.
 The result is a stage 3/4 image like the tarball you download from Gentoo.
 It sound easy but there are a lot of broken ebuilds and packages that need patches.
 It took me several weeks to get it right.
 I give you the overlay this time so it will only take you a few days.